Rebecca Riots: Literature

 The Rebecca Riots play an important part in the plot of the novel The Sheep-stealers by Violet Jacob, first published in 1902.

 A more recent novel is Children of Rebecca by Vivien Annis Bailey, published by Honno in 1995.

+A later crime thriller by Alis Hawkins None So Blind published by Canelo in 2021, ISBN 978 1 80032 269 1, describes the fight of a blind lawyer against Rebeccas who probably murdered his youthful enamourata.